When and What

 2021 Acquisitive Award winner, Melissa Smith, Listen Deeply - Lake Sorell, 2021

-Wama Foundation's national award for environmental art.
+Wama Foundation's national award for environmental art

-Now in its third edition, Wama's biennial art prize has established itself as Australia’s leading award dedicated to environmental art, recognising artists deeply engaged with the natural world.
+Now in its third edition, Wama's biennial art prize has established itself as Australia’s leading award dedicated to environmental art.

 This year's prize offers three categories: